 My MotoGP™ debut, as most of you will have witnessed, was tough and I faced a lot of challenges on what I always knew would be a very steep learning curve.
 My rookie year didn’t end the way I had hoped it would, but that won’t deter me from continuing to focus on being the best I can – on and off track.
 I learnt a lot from my time in MotoGP™ and I hope I may get back there one day, but for now my focus is on the Moto2 championship.

-I’ve really gelled with the CGBM Evolution team and, from my experience so far, the KTM bikes are awesome.
 I’ve also spent the winter training hard and re-focusing mentally.
-I know I have another world championship title in me, if not more, and I’ll do everything I can to realise that potential.
+I know I have another World Championship title in me, if not more, and I’ll do everything I can to realise that potential.